Aloo Pakora: Crispy And Spicy Potato Pakora

 gram flour with spices and chopped coriander leaves

-Once you cut the spuds, wash and rinse them again, and then soak them in fresh water while you get on making the batter.
+Once you cut the spuds, wash and rinse them again, and then soak them in fresh water while you make the batter.
 This will help the potatoes to look golden without going grey due to oxidation.

-In a mixing bowl, put the gram flour, chapati flour (rice flour), all spices and salt.
-Then finely chop the coriander leaves and fresh chillies if using.
+Put the gram flour, chapati flour (rice flour), all spices, and salt in a mixing bowl.
+Then, finely chop the coriander leaves and fresh chilies if using.
 Put them in the flour mix and stir well.

 pakora batter